francismontalbo/swatdcnn/README.md

 - scipy
 - tensorflow-gpu==1.14.0

-Once installed, you may either train the models individually or make use of the pre-trained weights on the give link.
+Once installed, you may either train the models individually with the `.ipynb` notebooks found in `swatdcnn/models/` or make use of the pre-trained weights on the give link.

 **Pre-trained weights required by the SWAT-DCNN